elycruz/gulpw/README.md

 	 bundle.
 	- [ ] - jsdoc ~~document (jsdoc, groco, etc)~~
 	- [ ] - vulcanize (for polymer build tool)
+  - [ ] - prompt:default - For generating default config.
 - For `Bundle`:
 	- [ ] - The watch task should be reset whenever the {bundle}.yaml file that it is using to watch files is changed and also when running the global watch the watch task should reset whenever a bundle is changed.
 - General:
-  - [ ] - Prettify console output in all tasks, and make all output follow a matisse.
+  - [ ] - Prettify console output in all tasks, and make all output follow a similar structure.
-  - [ ] - Fix all non streaming tasks to return streams or promises so that other tasks can list them as dependencies.
   - [ ] - Clean up notes for deploy task.
   - [ ] - Make 'prompt:deploy' more robust by making some of the config parameters optional (also doctor up deploy task to take this into account)
-  - [ ] - Change `prompt` to `config`.
+  - [X] - ~~Fix all non streaming tasks to return streams or promises so that other tasks can list them as dependencies.~~ Taken care of below.
   - [X] - Make sure all tasks return promises or a stream:
     - [X] - all
     - [X] - build